Last Minute Tips for the Hong Kong Marathon by 5-Time Champion JoeJoe Fan

 11. Take a Recovery Drink

 Recovery Drinks – Runners could be really excited after crossing the finish line and I see a lot runners sitting down in Victoria Park and looking for mates to catch up with and share their run experience.
-Well, I will recommend getting your recovery drinks in (SIS Recovery is my usual pick because besides protein, carbohydrate and electrolyte, it also has a lot multi vitamins to help my body recover) within the golden 30 minutes after the race - aim for a 3:1 or 4:1 ratio of carbs (restores glycogen) to protein (muscle rebuilding).
+Well, I will recommend getting your recovery drinks in (Tailwind Recovery is my usual pick because it made with premium rice protein which include 9 type BCAA and taste delicious) within the golden 30 minutes after the race - aim for a 3:1 or 4:1 ratio of carbs (restores glycogen) to protein (muscle rebuilding).
 After that, change and catch up with your mates.
 Your legs will thank you as they will feel very different the next day.

 For all your marathon fuelling needs, check out here.